 - TRS or Product design specification (PDS) review

 - Identify and define the interfaces and connections between the components

 - Maintain functional independence of an assembly or the components to ensure that changes should affect only a single function

-- Identify and eliminate or reduce parts by either removing it or combing few parts together
+- Identify and eliminate or reduce parts by either removing them or combing a few parts together

 Design variable is an attribute of a part whose value is under the control of the designer – these are typically dimension, tolerance, material, surface finish, heat treatment etc.